 \begin{rem} D.~Veloso~\cite{Ve14} considered boundedness of the monopole map for periodic-end 4-manifolds which admit PSC metric on the ends.
 It seems that this argument shall also provide a similar conclusion.
 The authors would like to express their deep gratitude to Andrei Teleman for informing them of Veloso's argument. \end{rem}

-\begin{rem} In \cite{FK05}, Furura--Kametani showed the $10/8$-type inequality which is stronger than usual 10/8 inequality (Theorem 1 in \cite{Fu01}).
-Since their method uses the divisibility \eqref{divisibility}, by using our method, it seems that one can prove such a stronger type inequality. \end{rem}
+\begin{rem} In \cite{FK05}, Furura--Kametani showed a $10/8$-type inequality which is stronger than usual 10/8 inequality (Theorem 1 in \cite{Fu01}).
+Since their method uses the divisibility \eqref{divisibility}, by using our method, it seems that one can prove such a stronger type of the inequality. \end{rem}